 CIPHER (Center for Innovative Practices Through Hip-Hop and Research)

-The CIPHER Learning Community, open to all students, helps students increase their skills in English and Math and prepares them for success in college and in their career.
-CIPHER focuses on the culture and history of Hip Hop and how it promotes critical literacy, personal development, and social change within their communities.
-CIPHER also provides resources for students interested in the careers in business and music.
-The activities are also designed to encourage students to obtain AA/AS degrees and/or transfer to a four-year university or other post-secondary institution to continue their studies.
-Please contact Nate Nevado at (650) 738-4388 or email@example.com for more information.
+The CIPHER (Center for Innovative Practices through Hip Hop Education & Research) Hip Hop Learning Community, open to all students, helps students increase their skills in English and Math and prepares them for success in college and in their career.
+CIPHER focuses on the culture and history of Hip Hop and promotes critical literacy, personal development, and social change within our communities.
+CIPHER also provides resources for students interested in the careers in business, music, fashion, teaching, psychology, and social justice studies.
+It is also designed to encourage students to obtain AA/AS/AA-T/AS-T degrees and/or transfer to a four-year university or other post-secondary institution to continue their studies.
+Contact Nate Nevado for additional information at firstname.lastname@example.org or (650) 738-4388.
+You can also find more information online at http://skylinecollege.edu/cipher

 Engineering & Tech Scholars